 It’s clear, no matter what outfit Priscilla was wearing, or how perfect her makeup was, she would never be able to stop Elvis’s infidelity, drug use, or halt his temper.
 The most chilling part of the movie is when Elvis aims to throw a chair at Priscilla’s head, but thankfully misses and hits a wall instead when she shares her honest opinion about a song.

 The second portrayal of Elvis’s vehement temper is when his then-wife Priscilla confronts him about a note from another woman found in his jacket pocket.
-He immediately starts questioning her sanity while he rips every garment of hers out of a closet while screaming at her to get out of his house.
-Ironic.
+He immediately starts questioning her sanity while he rips every garment of hers out of a closet while screaming at her to get out of his house, which was palpably ironic.

 After years of infidelity, violence, and plain chaos Priscilla gathers the strength to leave the man who stole her innocence.
 In both Elvis and Priscilla, a line is taken from the book Priscilla is based on: Elvis and Me (1985).
 Priscilla says “If I stay, I’ll never leave” when leaving Elvis once and for all.